All Episodes

 There are also profiles.

-Uh I have one here uh from the Associated Press on uh the the uh special prosecutor Patrick Fitzgerald.
+I have one here from the Associated Press on the Special Prosecutor Patrick Fitzgerald.

-He says a man who's been bungee jumping, even though he doesn't like heights, federal prosecutor Patrick Fitzgerald will go a long way to challenge himself as the hard driving son of a Brooklyn doorman jets between Chicago and Washington, he's fast becoming one of the country's best known federal prosecutors.
+He says, a man who's been bungee jumping, even though he doesn't like heights, federal prosecutor Patrick Fitzgerald will go a long way to challenge himself.

-Fitzgerald says he grew up as part of a typical Brooklyn Irish American group of guys, but he also attended a small private Catholic Hasgruel where he studied Latin and Greek.
+Fitzgerald says he grew up as part of a typical Brooklyn Irish-American group of guys, but he also attended a small private Catholic hashrul where he studied Latin and Greek.

-Matthew Pierce, an attorney who's gone up against Fitzgerald says he's overzealous.
+Matthew Piers, an attorney who's gone up against Fitzgerald, says he's overzealous.

-Piers represented uh the head of the defunct Muslim charity, whom Fitzgerald charged with funneling aid to Al Qaeda.
+Piers represented the head of the defunct Muslim charity, whom Fitzgerald charged with funneling aid to al-Qaeda.

-He says Fitzgerald used an old photo showing his client with bin Laden hyped charges against his client as fear swept the country after the September eleventh, two thousand one terror attacks.
+He says Fitzgerald used an old photo showing his client with bin Laden hyped charges against his client as fear swept the country after the September 11, 2001 terror attacks.

-Uh the uh the head of the defunct Muslim charity made a last minute deal to plead guilty to defrauding his donors, uh, which was not what he was originally charged with.
+The head of the defunct Muslim charity made a last-minute deal to plead guilty to defrauding his donors, which was not what he was originally charged with.

-So the son of a uh Brooklyn doorman.
+So he's the son of a Brooklyn doorman.

-And not very extensive profile, but most of the profiles that we've had, uh Patrick Fitzgerald have uh raved about his his independent uh his is his raging independent status, his uh apolitical nature, uh his hard driving Chuck Schumer said he's uh prosecutor's prosecutor.
+And not very extensive profile, but most of the profiles that we've had, Patrick Fitzgerald, have raved about his independent, his raging independent status, his apolitical nature, his hard-driving.

 First thing, how would Chuck Schumer know?